The IngestConfig Class

 ->map(['name', 'full_name', 'Name'], 'name')

-mapAndTransform(string|array $sourceColumn, string $modelAttribute, callable $callback)
+mapAndTransform(string|array $sourceColumn, string $modelAttribute, Closure|TransformerInterface|string|array $transformer)

 Transforms the value before saving.
 Also supports column aliases.
+The transformer can be provided in four forms:

 ->mapAndTransform('Last Name', 'full_name', function($value, $row) {